genabitgit/Rts.Tender.Tests/README.md

-# Test task.
-Smoke tests of the search form on the website https://corp.rts-tender.ru/?fl=True
+# Smoke tests of the search form on the website https://corp.rts-tender.ru/?fl=True

 ### The project is implemented using technologies:
 * Java